mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 community: alejandro.garcia
 ---

 [bf48163e8f2b604f3b9e83951e331cd11edd8495](https://github.com/golang/go/commit/bf48163e8f2b604f3b9e83951e331cd11edd8495).
-That is the hash of one of the 47790 commits that, at the time of this writing, build the whole git history of the Go compiler.
+That is the hash of one of the 47791 commits that, at the time of this writing, build the whole git history of the Go compiler.
 It is definitely not the most important commit there, and most of the other ones probably deserve way more attention.
-But I like bf48163.
+But I like `bf48163`.
 It is a good commit, I think.
 I may be a bit biased, of course, as it is my first contribution to Go.

 Not only that, it is my first contribution _ever_ to any compiler!

-What's really interesting here is that I am not an expert in Go, nor in compilers in general, at all.
+What's really interesting here is that I am not an expert in Go---nor in compilers in general---at all.
 Sure, I know my way through the language to write software using it, but I had never thought I could be able to modify the compiler itself.

-In this post I will try to explain the ins and outs of how I approached, as a newbie, my first contribution to a compiler.
-It is a long post, but I did not want to leave out any details.
-In the process, I will also try to demistify compilers, big projects as Go and the perceived difficulty of contributing to them.
+And that is why I wrote this, to let you know that fixing a bug in a compiler is not only meant for a few chosen ones, but within reach of anyone.

+Although this was conceived as a single post, it got a wee bit out of hand, so I decided to split it in three:

+-   Part 1: what the bug looks like, and an introduction to some parts of the Go compiler.
+-   [Part 2](/blog/optimizing-go-compiler-2): what the bug actually is.
+-   [Part 3](/blog/optimizing-go-compiler-3): how to fix the bug.

+Do not get discouraged for the length of the content: it does not correlate with the complexity of the issue, but with the level of detail I tried to use when explaining it.
+I wanted to make sure I explained the ins and outs of how I approached the fix, and I do not assume any knowledge about compilers from the reader, so I tried to discuss everything in chapter and verse.

+Enough with the intro, let's start!

 # I'd like to work on this one!